Approved by the Infrastructure and Research Policy Committee on June 2, 2023

-The American Society of Civil Engineers (ASCE) supports federal, state, and local emergency responder legislation to prevent lawsuits against engineering entities (individual engineers and engineering businesses) for on-site conditions that are entirely outside their scope of work or control and which also recognizes the intense and time-sensitive decision-making process required during the emergency response period.
+The American Society of Civil Engineers (ASCE) supports federal, state, and local emergency responder legislation allows rapid response while preventing lawsuits against engineering entities (individual engineers and engineering businesses) for on-site conditions that are entirely outside their scope of work or control, and which also recognizes the intense and time-sensitive decision-making process required during the emergency response period.

-Only unpaid volunteers are protected from liability by Good Samaritan laws for work performed during declared state or national disasters.
-Those persons or entities who are hired to provide services are not protected by Good Samaritan laws.
-In contrast, Emergency Responder Legislation is designed to protect those who are hired to provide services in response to disasters.
-Emergency Responder Legislation provides engineering entities protection from lawsuits aimed to make those engineering entities responsible for activities outside their scope of work, or their scope of professional services, and protection from lawsuits related to decisions that are made based on limited information and limited time during the disaster emergency response period.
+Emergency responder legislation is designed to protect those who are hired to provide services in response to disasters.
+Emergency responder legislation provides engineering entities protection from lawsuits aimed to make those engineering entities responsible for activities outside their scope of work, or their scope of professional services; and protection from lawsuits related to decisions that are made based on limited information and limited time during the disaster emergency response period.

 Engineering entities are often relied upon in times of disasters and emergencies to offer expertise and assist public officials in mitigating the effects of disasters.
 Engineering entities may assess the safety of structures that emergency responders such as police officers, firefighters, and other rescue workers need to enter.
 Engineering entities also mitigate conditions that threaten life and property.

-Not all states have Good Samaritan laws that grant immunity to engineering entities who provide volunteer emergency services during a disaster.
+Not all states have laws that grant immunity to engineering entities who provide emergency response services during a disaster.
 This immunity varies from state to state and can include only protection from liability for wrongful death to a more encompassing removal of liability including personal injury and property damage.
 The duration of this immunity also varies from 30 days after the event up to an undetermined time when response to the event has concluded.
 Engineering entities must be working in partnership with some type of public safety officer at the state, local or national level for these rules to apply.
 In some states, immunity can only be provided during predetermined natural disasters such as earthquakes and floods.
 In comparison, all 50 states and the federal government have enacted laws protecting other first responders.
-What is needed is Emergency Responder legislation that will protect civil engineering entities that are hired to provide services in response to disasters.
+Emergency Responder legislation should protect civil engineering entities that are hired to provide services in response to disasters.

-Emergency Responder legislation will create conditions that ensure engineering entities will be willing, available and able to respond to future emergencies without fear of assuming unwarranted liability.
+Emergency responder legislation will create conditions that encourage engineering entities to be willing, available, and able to respond to future emergencies without fear of assuming unwarranted liability.
 The engineering community is committed to public safety and professional integrity, but their responsibility to the public can only extend to the areas in which they are knowledgeable.
 Litigation regarding alleged health effects from work at Ground Zero — described below — may discourage engineering entities from aiding in future catastrophic situations where their expertise could be necessary and essential.
-ASCE promotes common-sense adoption of Emergency Responder Legislation so that engineering entities in the United States will be inclined to provide necessary expertise without the threat of unwarranted litigation.
+ASCE promotes common-sense adoption of emergency responder legislation so that engineering entities in the United States will be inclined to provide necessary expertise without the threat of unwarranted litigation.